Warm sweet and fluffy muffins bursting with blueberry flavor. These easy healthy blueberry muffins are like eating an oatmeal cupcake!

 *If you are looking for a new muffin pan, you should seriously check out the Delightful Mom Food Silicone Muffin Pan!
 This puppy was was designed to make your life easy when baking.
 I use mine everyday and I don’t know how I got by without it!

-- 1 cup White Spelt Flour (or unbleached flour)
+- 1 cup Spelt Flour or Gluten-Free Flour Mix

 - ⅔ cup Xylitol (or coconut sugar)